 Soldiers are coming home from the war in Afghanistan with constrictive bronchiolitis.
 The disease can only be diagnosed through a biopsy.
 Soldiers have been exposed to 'burn pits' in Afghanistan and during the war in Iraq.
 Some of these burn pits are as large as football fields and contain things such as sulfur in them.

 Toxic Fume Inhalation and Oral Toxin Exposure Constrictive Bronchiolitis

-The prognosis for people who experience constrictive bronchiolitis obliterans is often times poor.
-The person's outcome is dependent upon the severity of the process, as well as whether or not there is a progressive nature to their lesion.
-Therapy with corticosteroids does not have an effect on end-stage fibrotic process.
-Acute exacerbations associated with an inflammatory response; however, might be responsive to a course of corticosteroid therapy.
+The prognosis for people who experience constrictive bronchiolitis obliterans is often poor.
+The person's outcome depends on the severity of the process and whether there is a progressive nature to their lesion.
+Therapy with corticosteroids does not affect the end-stage fibrotic process.
+Acute exacerbations associated with an inflammatory response might be responsive to a course of corticosteroid therapy.
 The major complication of this disease is chronic respiratory failure.

 Thomas C. Weiss is a researcher and editor for Disabled World.
 Thomas attended college and university courses earning a Masters, Bachelors and two Associate degrees, as well as pursing Disability Studies.
 As a Nursing Assistant Thomas has assisted people from a variety of racial, religious, gender, class, and age groups by providing care for people with all forms of disabilities from Multiple Sclerosis to Parkinson's; para and quadriplegia to Spina Bifida.